 There are so many to choose from.
 To date, romantic suspense is the leader of the pack.
 Stories set in a romantic town also sell well.
 Romantic comedies and stories featuring young adults are also making a comeback.

 While it is not ideal to write based on the market, it can never hurt to know which categories have a huge demand.
 Knowledge about this will help you decide on your setting.

-What trope are you going to explore?
+2. What trope are you going to explore?

 We mentioned tropes before.
 What are they anyway?
 These are conventional characters, themes, plot devices, and even characters that are incorporated into the genre.
 At present, second chance romances and enemies to lovers are the popular tropes.

 Love triangles on the other hand are on the decline.
 This trope, along with office romance stories is not faring well sales-wise.
 Another trope you might consider avoiding is having an alpha male as the lead character.